 This also means the

-banner motd commands (which both do
+banner motd commands

 - copy FILENAME running-config¶

 Process and load a configuration file manually; each line in the file is read and processed as if it were being typed (or piped) to vtysh.